Setting ‘fair’ prices

 Considering these distortions, policymakers should disregard orthodox ideas of so-called market pricing and pay more attention to an approach grounded in ethics and fairness.
 Indeed, the 1948 Declaration of Human Rights hinted at such an approach.
 Its Article 23 states that “everyone who works has the right to just and favourable remuneration”.
 Article 25, moreover, enshrines a worker’s “right to a standard of living adequate for the health and well-being of himself and his family, including food, clothing, housing and medical care and necessary social services”.

 The Sustainable Development Goals (SDGs), which the UN adopted unanimously in 2015, point in the same direction.
 For example, SDG1 is “no poverty”, SDG2 is “zero hunger” and SDG8 is “decent work and economic growth”.
 Specific industries have adopted codes of conduct, and many private-sector companies have made pledges concerning corporate social responsibility.
-Most of this would be unnecessary if market pricing actually worked as orthodox economic theory suggests.
+Most of this would be unnecessary if market pricing actually worked as classic economic theory suggests.

 Living wage, living income

 Awareness of the need to ensure a change in pricing policies is growing.
-Such initiatives focus on the twin objectives of ensuring a living wage for workers in manufacturing and a living income for farmers.
+Such initiatives focus on the twin objectives of ensuring a living wage for workers in manufacturing a living income for farmers.

-A “living income” is the net household income level that enables farm households to afford a decent standard of living plus a margin for investments.
+- A “living wage” is one that covers the costs of food (for a low-cost nutritious diet), housing (for basic healthy housing), and other essentials (schooling, medical care), plus a small margin for emergencies. - A “living income” is the net household income level that enables farm households to afford a decent standard of living plus a margin for investments.
 This includes investments that smallholder farmers must make to cope with the climate crisis – in tools and seeds for different crops, for example.

 A better approach

 Setting prices in such a way does not necessarily lead to much higher consumer prices.
 If supply-chain obstacles are removed, household spending can often be kept stable.
-Typical obstacles include:
+Typical obstacles include

 - subsidised food imports, which disadvantage local farmers,